tolvmannen/nerdig/mdfiles/section-QUESTION.md

 ### Question Section

-This section contains a representation of the query sent, with Owner name, Query class and Query type.
+This section contains a representation of the query sent, with the queried domain name (owner name), class and type.